 That sounds good in theory, but it’s not always the case in practice.
 There are some inherent limitations of FBE liners that negatively impact their durability.
 Due to constraints in the application process, coating thicknesses with FBE are limited to 0.04”, roughly the thickness of a credit card.
 While this will provide some degree of corrosion prevention when used as a liner in a pipe fitting, its durability is compromised by its minimal thickness.
 FBE is typically applied with a spray nozzle or gun, with long, straight lengths of pipes being coated relatively easily with automated equipment.
 However, the complex geometries that can be present in pipe fittings are a different ball game.
 Typically, these parts have to be coated manually, if they can be coated at all, which can lead to inconsistencies in the coating that then lead to liner failure.

-Of course, the cost differences between these two coating methods does need to be considered as well.
+Of course, the cost differences between these two coating methods do need to be considered as well.
 Roto-lining can cost up to twice as much as FBE for a given part.
 However, a roto-lined coating can be expected to last three times longer FBE, in the same operating environment.
-So, while initial purchase price alone favors FBE, roto-lining is the clear winner for life-time cost.
+So, while initial purchase price alone favors FBE, roto-lining is the clear winner for lifetime cost.